tongxin97/tongxin97.github.io/index.md

 <img class="profile-picture" src="media/profile.jpeg">

-Hi, I'm Xin (Cynthia), M.S.
-Computer Science student at University of Illinois at Urbana Champaign, currently seeking software engineering internships for summer, 2020.
-Before coming to the Midwest, I interned with WeChat (Tencent) as a Web developer and worked on research projects in the Computer Systems and Networking area.
+Hi, I'm Xin, M.S.
+Computer Science student at University of Illinois at Urbana Champaign.
+Before coming to the Midwest, I spent my undergraduate years in Abu Dhabi and New York and got my B.S. degree from New York University.
+Professionally speaking, I have interned with WeChat (Tencent) as a Web developer and worked on research projects in the Computer Systems and Networking area.

 ## Work & Research Experience